Find Journal Articles, News, Conference Papers, and More

 --- Users "that have an email address with the extension @jhu.edu can self-register by clicking on the Account icon and selecting "Log In", although registration is no longer necessary to search or download when connected to the campus network.
 Pre-existing login credentials will not provide access to this new Roper iPoll, so you will have to create a new account.

 For this course, you will be using AMA (American Medical Association) style.

-- The most recent AMA edition is the 11th.
-(Hooray, we have access to that!)
+- The most recent AMA edition is the 11th, which we have online

 To help you organize your sources, try using the second matrix shown on the Literature Reviews page of this guide, under the "Organizing Your Information" tab.

 - You can make it from Word or Excel or by hand or any way you want